AGNISH13/Melanoma-detection-through-Semantic-Segmentation-using-U-Net/README.md

 - `Melanoma`

-## Flow diagram of the Genetic Algorithm
+## Flow diagram of the entire framework

 ![image]()